The Most Incredible Places To Visit In Peru

 The best time to visit Machu Picchu is before sunrise, get there early to secure your spot to watch in awe as the run rises over the abandoned ancient ruins.

-The city of Cusco is a popular spot for travellers about to start their adventure to Machu Picchu but Cusco is incredible in its own way.
+The city of Cusco is a popular spot for travellers about to start their adventure to Machu Picchu and there are plenty of hostels in Cusco.
+Cusco is incredible in its own way.
 Previously the capital city of the Incan Empire Cusco offers visitors the chance to see spectacular ruins and archaeological remains.

 Cusco is the gateway not only to Machu Picchu and the Inca Trail but the Sacred Valley, which we will tell you about later!
 Planetarium Cusco is a great way to spend an afternoon, especially if travelling with children.
 Be sure to time your visit when the skies are clear to maximise your chance of seeing the best stars in the sky.